|« Where and How to Install a Green Ground Screw in a Panel||»|

 - What size wire cable should I use?

-Thanks for your electrical question Barbaro.
+Thanks for your electrical wiring question Barbaro and Jack.

-What must be considered before Installing an Electrical Sub Panel
+Before Installing an Electrical Sub Panel

 Many electrical panels allow tandem, twin or quad circuit breakers to be installed which will allow the installation of a few more circuits, so research the type of panel that you have to see if it will allow installing circuit breakers of these types.